SEVERE WEATHER PROCEDURES

 Automated calls will be placed to student home phone numbers no later than 6 a.m. using the district’s emergency notification system (SchoolMessenger) if conditions warrant the closing of schools.
 Local television and radio stations will also be notified by 6 a.m.

-Information will also be posted on the district’s website (www.cfisd.net), social media (Facebook, Instagram, and Twitter) and CFTV Comcast Cable Channel 16.
+Information will also be posted on the district’s website (www.cfisd.net) and social media (Facebook, Instagram, and Twitter).

 Parents are encouraged to monitor these media outlets for the latest updates from the district.

 It is important that parents do not call district offices or individual schools for information because phone lines must remain open during emergency situations.

 Also note that the district will NOT dismiss schools early due to the number of working parents and the likelihood of students being left home unattended.

 Threatening weather that approaches at the end of the school day can present additional challenges.
 If a tornado warning is in place or severe weather is imminent at dismissal time, students will not be released until the all-clear is given.
 If a watch is in place at dismissal time, students will be released and sent home.

 Buses will be held and not be in transit when there is immediate pending severe weather.
 If a bus is en route and the weather dictates immediate action, the bus will seek shelter at the nearest school.
 If flooding has occurred and buses are unable to safely deliver students to their assigned bus stops, students will be returned to their campuses.